-59 See POSCO Case Brief at 3
+59 See POSCO Case Brief at 3.

-60 See Nucor Rebuttal Brief - POSCO at 2-3.
+60 See Nucor Rebuttal Brief at 14.

-- year" but that "reserves equivalent to the exceeding part shall be included in the gross income when the amount of income is calculated for the taxable year to which the date when three years have passed."61 - At the very least, Commerce should calculate the benefits for POSCO and POSCO Chemtech under RSTA Article 9 using a long-term interest rate.
+are ultimately included in gross income in "the amount calculated by multiplying the amount given by the reserves divided by 36, by the number of months of the taxable year" but that "reserves equivalent to the exceeding part shall be included in the gross income when the amount of income is calculated for the taxable year to which the date when three years have passed."61

+• At the very least, Commerce should calculate the benefits for POSCO and POSCO Chemtech under RSTA Article 9 using a long-term interest rate.
 62